michalurbanski/importantnotes/README.md

 In addition, app saves aggregated stats regarding these notes in output file (stored in realdata folder).

+## How to clone the source code
+Clone the source code to your default sources location or $GOPATH, src/importantnotes folder.

 ## How to run the app
 **Option 1:**